zipurman/oVIRT_Simple_Backup/README.md

  - Coming features
     - [ ] recover running tasks if browser is closed and re-opened.
 Right now you have to manually re-attach disks etc if browser is closed prior to completing backup.restore.

+ - 0.6.5 - 2018/03/30
+    - [x] BackupEngine now checks for any snapshots on BackupEngine VM as this will disallow attaching disks dynamically.
+Warnings will now show if snapshots exist on the BackupEngine VM.
+    - [x] BackupEngine will now detect if Storage Domain is not yet set and hide the main menu (other than settings) if Storage Domain has not yet been set.

  - 0.6.4 - 2018/03/27
     - Minor fixes
     - Added docs: nfs-common required (on BackupVM)